 Synchronous Online Classes

-Students engage in 8 on-campus clinical skill labs during the duration of the program.
-Lab sessions range anywhere from 8 to 12 days in length, depending on the semester courses.
+Students engage in eight on-campus clinical skills labs during the duration of the program.
+Lab sessions range anywhere from 8-12 days in length, depending on the semester courses.

 Preparation for Physical Therapy Licensure